Solar Panels in San Antonio Hail Storms

 Since 2004 the northwestern San Antonio area has experienced 75 hailstorms.
 Thirty of these storms were in 2016 alone.

-Most hurled between 1 to 2 in stones, but there were a couple that had between 3 and 4 in hailstones.
-Wither solar can withstand these storms is a very real concern for Texans.
+Most hurled between 1 to 2 inch stones, but there were a couple that had between 3 and 4 inch hailstones.
+Whether solar can withstand these storms is a very real concern for Texans.

 San Antonio Solar Panels Hail Damage Insurance

-Although solar panels do have manufacture and installer warranties these don’t cover everything.
+Although solar panels do have manufacturer and installer warranties, these don’t cover everything.
 Many have found that the best way to protect their solar investment is with home insurance.